 • A sense that the world is getting worse, even on days when nothing specific has happened to you

-Researchers describe this as a form of news anxiety — a sustained emotional response to the volume and tone of information we consume, rather than to any single event.
+Researchers describe this as a form of news anxiety — a sustained emotional response to the volume and tone of information we consume.
 The more you scroll, the more your nervous system learns that the world is a dangerous place to pay attention to.

 Quick check: Notice how you feel before you open a news app, and how you feel 15 minutes after.
 If the gap is consistently negative, that's your body giving you accurate data about what the habit is costing you.